micmejia/bible-dump/NKJV/Luke/Luke 20.md

 And Jesus said to them, "Neither will I tell you by what authority I do these things." ## The Parable of the Wicked Vinedressers

 ###### 9
-Then He began to tell the people this parable: "A certain man planted a vineyard, leased it to [^b]vinedressers, and went into a far country for a long time.
+Then He began to tell the people this parable: "A certain man planted a vineyard, leased it to vinedressers, and went into a far country for a long time.

 ###### 10
-Now at [^c]vintage-time he sent a servant to the vinedressers, that they might give him some of the fruit of the vineyard.
+Now at vintage-time he sent a servant to the vinedressers, that they might give him some of the fruit of the vineyard.
 But the vinedressers beat him and sent _him_ away empty-handed.

 ###### 11
 Again he sent another servant; and they beat him also, treated _him_ shamefully, and sent _him_ away empty-handed.